 Periods of director disqualification

-The maximum period which a person can be disqualified by way of director disqualification undertaking is 15 years.
+The maximum period which a person can be disqualified by way of disqualification undertaking is 15 years.
 The minimum period under Section 6 is 2 years (there is no minimum period under Section 8).

 With regard to Section 6 of the Company Directors Disqualification Act 1986 disqualifications, there are 3 distinct “brackets” of disqualification within this range.